ropensci/dev_guide/maintenance_marketing.Rmd

-# Marketing a package
+# Marketing your package

 We will help you promoting your package but here are some more things to keep in mind.

-* If you hear of an use case of your package, please send the link to Scott Chamberlain (e.g. via Slack or scott@ropensci.org) for inclusion in the rOpenSci biweekly newsletter.
+* If you hear of an use case of your package, please send the link to Scott Chamberlain (e.g. via Slack or scott@ropensci.org) for inclusion in the [rOpenSci biweekly newsletter](https://ropensci.github.io/biweekly/).
 You can also add a link to the use case in an "use cases in the wild" section of your README.

-* When you release a package,
+* When you release a new version of your package or release it to CRAN for the first time,

     * Make a pull request to [R Weekly](https://github.com/rweekly/rweekly.org) with a line about the release under the "New Releases" section (or "New Packages" for the first GitHub/CRAN release).